herrherrmann/omnivore-list-popup/README.md

 # Omnivore List Popup Web Extension (Firefox & Chrome)

+> [!WARNING]
+> Omnivore is unfortunately [shutting down](https://blog.omnivore.app/p/details-on-omnivore-shutting-down) soon.
+I am currently looking into other platforms to migrate this extension to (and keep most or ideally all of the current features).
+Get in touch if you have specific ideas or requests.
+RIP, Omnivore.

 Show a popup with a list of your [Omnivore](https://omnivore.app/) articles to quickly open or archive.

 ![Screenshot of the extension running in a browser](docs/screenshot.jpg)